Antipruritic

-Antipruritics, abirritants, or anti-itch drugs, are medications that inhibit the itching (Latin: pruritus) often associated with sunburns, allergic reactions, eczema, psoriasis, chickenpox, fungal infections, insect bites and stings like those from mosquitoes, fleas, and mites, and contact dermatitis and urticaria caused by plants such as poison ivy (urushiol-induced contact dermatitis) or stinging nettle.
-It can also be caused by chronic kidney disease and related conditions.
+Antipruritics, abirritants, or anti-itch drugs, are medications that inhibit itching (Latin: pruritus).

+Itching is often associated with sunburns, allergic reactions, eczema, psoriasis, chickenpox, fungal infections, insect bites and stings like those from mosquitoes, fleas, mites, and contact dermatitis and urticaria caused by plants such as poison ivy (urushiol-induced contact dermatitis) or stinging nettle.
+Itching can also be caused by chronic kidney disease and related conditions.

 Abirritants consist of a large group of drugs belonging to different classes with varying mechanisms to treat itch.
 They may work either directly or indirectly to relieve itch, and evidence on their effectiveness varies from one class to another.
 Some alternative medicines are also used to treat itch.
 Side effects of abirritants also vary depending on the class of the drug.
-Even before the emergence of modern evidence-based medicine, abirritants have already been used in many civilizations, but practices and choice of drugs may differ by culture.
+Even before the emergence of modern evidence-based medicine, abirritants had already been used in many civilizations, but practices and choice of drugs differ by culture.